typescript-cheatsheets/react/README.md

 </details>

-## Type Casting
+## Type Assertion

-Sometimes union types need to be cast to a more specific type to work with other APIs, so cast with the `as` keyword.
+Sometimes Typescript is just getting your type wrong, or union types need to be asserted to a more specific type to work with other APIs, so assert with the `as` keyword.
+This tells the compiler you know better than it does.

 ```tsx
 class MyComponent extends React.Component<{